oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 > The IRS is doing a great job of catching up with the gig economy and, as recently as 2019, has created a [gig economy knowledge center](https://www.irs.gov/businessces/gig-economy-tax-center).

-Below is a list of itemizable deductions you can use to reduce your total tax liability.
+ Below are some itemizable deductions you can use to reduce your total tax liability.

+ > The 2017 Tax Act exluded both business-related entertainment expenses and meal expenses from deduction.

 <h4>Accounting</h4>

 You’re actually allowed to deduct accountant fees from your income.
 This includes but is not limited to <b>accounting</b>, <b>bookkeeping</b>, <b>tax return preparation</b>, and <b>tax advice</b>.
 You can even deduct the <b>subscription cost of accounting and tax software</b> used to determine your tax liability.